TomasDahlander/minesweeper/README.md

 ## <a name="updates" href="#updates">Updates to come</a>
 To check for updates imply run the Check-for-updates.bat file.
 ### <a name="coming-updates" href="#coming-updates">Coming updates</a>
-* Functionality to save and view local highscore.
+* Functionality to save and view online highscore.

 ### <a name="implemented-updates" href="#implemented-updates">Implemented updates</a>
 * Show remaining mines without red background when game is over by win or loss.
+* Highscore board.
+* Functionality to export highscore to word document.

 ## <a name="copy-right" href="#copy-right">Copy right</a>
 Tomas Dahlander